Shikhar-Shetty/Responsive-Portfolio/README.md

-# Nidhi D Portfolio
+## Portfolio

 ## Overview

-Welcome to the portfolio of Nidhi Dinesh!
+Welcome to the portfolio of Shikhar Shetty!
 This portfolio website showcases her academic background, skills, and certifications.
 The site is designed with a clean and modern layout using HTML, CSS, and JavaScript, and it features a responsive design to ensure a seamless experience across various devices.

 ## Technologies Used